-In this section, you will find the main findings from the external evaluation of FRIDA's model.
-These findings have informed all sections of this report.
-The feminist participatory research has been carried out by co-reasearchers-young feminist activists from FRIDA's advisory, grantee partners and staff, and external consultants.
+In this section, we share the main findings from the feminist participatory research that has been carried out by co-reasearchers-young feminist activists from FRIDA's advisory, grantee partners and staff, and external consultants.
+These findings have informed all other sections of this report.